samuelfooks/Real_Estate_price_predictor/README.md

 3. data_modelling contains the functions to train each of a randomforest and XGBoost regression models on the cleaned data from the data-analysis part.

 4. Deployment contains the necessary files to deploy an API on Render that provides a prediction of the price of a house or apartment based on the saved versions of the ML models from section 3.
-With a valid call to the API using a dictionary for a few given parameters of a house or apartment for sale, the API will return a prediction of that property based on the ML model from the data_modelling section.
+With a valid call to the API using a dictionary for a few given parameters of a house or apartment for sale, the API will return a prediction of that property using one of the ML models from the data_modelling section.

 Further work will focus on increasing the accuracy of the pretrained models by improving model.py and developing a geographic link in the App.py to give the locations of nearest